nimrossum/research-project/docs/main.typ

   ),
 ) <ambiguousListings>

-// TODO: add source of how different tools have ambiguous definitions of lines

 ==== Second problem: Rename-detection pitfalls <renamePitfalls>

 The LoCC metric can be distorted also by file renames, which may artificially inflate contribution counts, since renaming a file requires little effort but appears as significant line changes.
 Git supports rename detection using a similarity threshold#footnote[https://git-scm.com/docs/git-log#Documentation/git-log.txt-code-Mltngtcode], comparing deleted and added files to identify likely renames, utilized by tools such as Git Truck.
 While Git doesn’t exclude renames by default, this tracking can be used to filter them out manually.
 However, rename detection is inherently ambiguous — at what point should we stop treating a change as a rename and instead count it as having deleted the old file and added a new one?#footnote[https://en.wikipedia.org/wiki/Ship_of_Theseus]